huynhhuyhiep/tic-tac-toe/README.md

 ```

 ## Technical
-This project power by NextJS and deploy with Vercel
+This project power by NextJS and deploy with Vercel <br/>
+Reason choose NextJS for this project
+- Performance - Static Site Generation - Next.js can pre-render "Tic tac toe" page at build time
+- Developer Experience - Fast Refresh - by using SWC, it's faster than other tool like Create React App

 Project structure
 ```